-I’m an investigative writer for the New Jersey State Commission of Investigation, a government watchdog agency that targets organized crime, corruption and the misuse of taxpayer dollars.
-In this management-level position, I help shape investigations and write public reports that shed light on malfeasance and provide a road map for legislative action.
+Previously, I was an investigative writer for the New Jersey State Commission of Investigation, a government watchdog agency that targets organized crime, corruption and the misuse of taxpayer dollars.
+In that management-level position, I helped shape investigations and wrote public reports that provided a road map for legislative action.
 The agency’s work has resulted in sweeping reforms that have broken mob control of various industries and saved taxpayers tens of millions of dollars.

 Before joining the SCI, I was an investigative and enterprise reporter for NJ Advance Media, the company that provides stories for The Star-Ledger, New Jersey’s biggest newspaper, and its sister publications in the state, along with NJ.com, the state’s premier news website.